cardano-scaling/hydra/docs/docs/tutorial/index.md

 </TabItem>
 Next, generate Hydra key pairs for use on layer 2.
 Use the

-Next, generate Hydra key pairs for use on layer two.
-Use the `hydra-tools` to generate the keys for `alice` and/or `bob` respectively:
+`hydra-tools` to generate the keys for `alice` and/or `bob` respectively:

 <Tabs queryString="role">